jietra/dendritic_segment_model/README.md

   This effect is observed for gamma frequencies ranging from 10 to 100 Hz, coupled with a theta rhythm at 9 Hz.
   These values are consistent with reported dendritic propagation speeds in hippocampal and neocortical neurons, and confirm that dendrites act as frequency-dependent filters.

+These findings illustrate how dendritic segments can act as complex filters, shaping synaptic integration and frequency-dependent signal propagation.

 ![Frequency-dependent propagation and attenuation in a passive dendritic segment model](results/results.png)

 **Figure X. Frequency-dependent propagation and attenuation in a passive dendritic segment model.**